Human trafficking in China: Extent

 The United Nations Inter-Agency Project on Human Trafficking reports that around 600,000 migrant workers leave China annually to work overseas.
 This number accounts for those tracked by the Ministry of Labour and Social Security and does not include those who leave without documents.
 Perhaps up to 90% of the migrant workers are migrating through unregulated and uninformed channels.

 The number of female migrants is also rising rapidly, most of whom are young girls aged 17–25.
 It has been suggested that cross-border trafficking of women is increasing in China.
-Undocumented migrants who are trafficked into China mainly come from Vietnam, Russia, North Korea and Myanmar.
-The UNIAP states that many individuals have been trafficked from southwest China though Myanmar and eventually into countries like Thailand and Malaysia.
+Undocumented migrants who are trafficked into China mainly come from Vietnam, Russia, North Korea, and Myanmar.
+The UNIAP states that many individuals have been trafficked from southwest China through Myanmar and eventually into countries like Thailand and Malaysia.

 The trafficking of individuals across countries has a wide array of purposes, ranging from commercial sexual exploitation and forced marriage to illegal adoption, forced labour, and begging.
 For example, of the 8,000 Vietnamese women married to Chinese men in Guangxi province between 1989 and 1999, some were introduced by friends and relatives, and most were found to have been trafficked.

 Reports on human trafficking

 According to a UNIAP study on the reports of human trafficking in China, there were 800 reported human trafficking cases reported in the print media between 2006 and 2007.
 The study found correlations between factors like age and gender with different types of human trafficking.
-For example, trafficking of young boys for adoption, and girls and young women for sexual exploitation were different instances of human trafficking that had a positive correlation with another factor.
+For example, the trafficking of young boys for adoption, and girls and young women for sexual exploitation were different instances of human trafficking that had a positive correlation with another factor.

 The main means of trafficking involved: fraud and deception, 37%; kidnapping, 26%; abuse of power or a position of vulnerability, 17%; and physical violence, 5%.
 58% of the articles reported into which sector victims were trafficked: forced prostitution 19%; the entertainment industry, hairdressing or massage parlours 9%; brick kilns 9%; manufacturing 4%; domestic labour 3%; forced begging 3%; and others 11%.